Steve's Gastronomic Home Page

 I consider it a cause for celebration when a fast food chain restaurant gets converted into a true neighborhood ethnic restaurant, such as Athens Greek & American Restaurant in Bethany, a suburb of Oklahoma City.
 Athens operates in a building that looks like it once housed a Taco Bell or Long John Silver's.
 Although orders are still placed at the counter in a "fast food" format, the food is now individually cooked and the restaurant stays pretty close to its ethnic traditions.

 Several dinners are offered, and I tried one that featured Grilled Chicken Breast with Hot Pita Bread.
-The chicken is served on top of the pita, and comes with hummus and taboli on the side.
+The chicken was served on top of the pita, and came with hummus and taboli on the side.
 The chicken was well spiced, and tasted better than many of the fajita dishes that are served in Mexican restaurants.
 I am not usually very impressed with grilled chicken but this one was very enjoyable.
 It was made even more enjoyable by the cup of yogurt that was provided for dipping the meat into, or spreading on the pita like a sandwich.

 Gyros and Salad